jacklayfield/SearchEngine/README.md

-# SuperCoolSearch
+# Search Engine
-Image search app
+Basic image search app using the Pixabay API.